 McShane coached one of the nation’s youngest teams during the 2011 season, as the roster featured just four returners on a 13-member roster.
 The Falcons accounted for three wins, including a 3-0 sweep over service academy rival Navy to mark the program’s first true road win since 2009.

-Under McShane's direction, the program moved back to the friendly confines of Falcon Court at East Gym.
+Under McShane's direction, the program has moved back to the friendly confines of Falcon Court at East Gym.
 By becoming more involved in the community, Air Force set a new Division I single-season attendance record in 2010 and have accounted for three of the top-five season averages in the program's Division I history.
-In just three years, the Falcons have accounted for five of the 10 best single-match attendance totals in Division I history.
+In just three years, the Falcons have accounted for five of the 10 best single-match attendance totals in Air Force Division I history.

 Named as one of Volleyball Magazine's 10 Best Assistant Coaches, McShane joined the Falcon program on January 26, 2010, after a five-year stint as an assistant coach at the University of California-Berkeley.

-During his tenure at Cal, the Bears posted a 114-47 overall record, produced seven AVCA All-Americans and finished each season ranked among the nation's top 20, including a No. 4 ranking in 2007.
-Cal earned a berth into the NCAA Volleyball Tournament every year McShane was on the bench.
-During his last season in Berkeley, the Golden Bears, who finished the 2009 season with a 21-11 record (11-7 Pac-10), advanced to the regional championship match for the third consecutive year, before falling to defending national champion and top-seeded Penn State.
+During his tenure at Cal, the Bears posted a 114-47 overall record, produced seven AVCA All-Americans and finished every season ranked in the nation's top 20, including a No. 4 ranking in 2007.
+Cal earned a berth into the NCAA Tournament every year McShane was on the bench.
+In 2009, his last season in Berkeley, the Bears (21-11, 11-7 Pac-10) advanced to the regional championship match for the third consecutive year, before falling to defending national champion Penn State.

-McShane is no stranger to the Mountain West.
+McShane is no stranger to the Mountain West Conference.